 The approach aims to ensure proportionality through a derogation scheme designed to alleviate the burden for small reporting agents.

 Integrating existing statistical requirements is expected to help banks with their data reporting, reduce redundancies, minimise the reporting burden and enhance data quality.
 Consistent and standardised reports across countries may bring additional benefits to banks with reporting obligations in different countries and statistical compilers and users.

 The ESCB, in close cooperation with the banking industry, has initiated a cost-benefit analysis to assess the impact of the IReF on the supply and demand sides.
-In 2018, the ESCB will issue a qualitative stock-taking questionnaire from June to October 2018 with the objective to support the development of scenarios relating to various aspects of data collection and statistical production.
+In particular, the ESCB conducted a qualitative stock-taking questionnaire from June to October 2018 with the objective to support the development of scenarios relating to various aspects of data collection and statistical production.
 The feedback received from the banking industry on high-level considerations and high-priority technical aspects has been assessed; see the report infra.
 The feedback submitted on technical questions will be further analysed at a later stage of the process.

 The cost-benefit analysis focuses on the statistical requirements that are within the scope of the IReF.
-References to supervisory reporting requirements may be included in the questionnaire to assess the IReF’s overall feasibility and relevance for stakeholders.
+References to supervisory reporting requirements were included in the qualitative stock-taking questionnaire to assess the IReF’s overall feasibility and relevance for the stakeholders.

 The ESCB aims to implement the IReF in 2024-27.
 However, this will be subject to a review following the results of the cost-benefit analysis.

-For additional key facts and information on the IReF and how it relates to the BIRD, see the overview file below.
+For additional key facts and information on the IReF and how it relates to the BIRD, see the overview document below.

 The ESCB Integrated Reporting Framework (IReF): an overview, February 2019.